surzerker/inquest-progression-tool/README.md

 ## Getting Started

-Once installed, the `Inquest Progression Tool` add-on will be available whenever you're navigating through the tournament page.
+Once installed, the `Inquest Progression Tool` add-on will be available whenever you're navigating through the tournament page (Go to https://rwk1.racewarkingdoms.com/inquest.htm for S1 or https://rwk2.racewarkingdoms.com/inquest.htm for S2).
 The tool will automatically enhance the page by adding interactive features to manage and progress through the rounds.

 ## Support